How to become volunteer?

 Aravind does not pay for travel, however, once you are here, you will stay in the Aravind guest house with other volunteers and visiting staff.
 Breakfast, lunch and dinner are served at the guest house; the meals are typical south Indian cuisine.
 The New York office of Aravind Eye Foundation does not pay for travel or accommodation.

-For more information on local customs, appropriate dress, and things to do and see in Madurai, please visit Vanakaam, which means “Welcome” in Tamil.
+For more information on local customs, appropriate dress, and things to do and see, please visit Vanakaam, which means “Welcome” in Tamil.